 The federal loan programs are available to PTS students.
-To be eligible, a student must be a U.S. citizen, U.S. national or an eligible non-citizen.
-Students must also be in compliance with the Selective Service and must not be in default on any federal loans and students must be eligible for Title IV programs.
+To be eligible, a student must be a US citizen, US national or an eligible non-citizen.
+Students must also be in compliance with the Selective Service and must not be in default or owe a refund on any Title IV program.
 To apply for federal loans, students must complete a Master's Promissory Note (MPN) and Entrance Counseling at www.studentloans.gov.
 Students must also complete a loan request form and submit to the Financial Aid Office: finaid@ptseminary.edu.